LukeShortCloud/rootpages/src/programming/devops.rst

    ``+``, Match the character before this one or more times.
    ``^``, Beginning of a line.
    ``$``, The end of a line.
-   ``()``, Put a group of characters inside paranthesis to create a group.
+   ``()``, Put a group of characters inside parentheses to create a group.
 Regex characters can then try to match against this group (instead of a single character).
    ``|``, Or (the character before or after this).
    ``[]``, One character specified in the brackets.
    ``[A-Z]`` or ``[0-9]``, Match any range of characters by specifying a start and stop letter or number.